PierreGrognet/ChIPseq_Workshop/LibPrep.md

 ## End-repair
-1. Add to the ChIP and Input material in 50µL MilliQ water
+1. Add to the ChIP and Input material in a total volume of 50µL (adjusted with 10mM Tris-Hcl pH8.0)
 	- 🍏(green) 3µL NEBNext UltraII End Prep Enzyme Mix
-	- 🍏(green) 7µL NEBNext UltraII Enz Prep Reaction Buffer
+	- 🍏(green) 7µL NEBNext UltraII End Prep Reaction Buffer

 2. Set a 200µL pipette to 50µL and then pipette the entire volume up and down at least 10 times to mix thoroughly.